2015–16 New Orleans Privateers women's basketball team

 The 2015–16 New Orleans Privateers women's basketball team represented the University of New Orleans during the 2015–16 NCAA Division I women's basketball season.
-The Privateers, led by fifth year head coach Keeshawn Davenport, played their home games at Lakefront Arena.
-They are members of the Southland Conference.
-They finished the season 8–13, 5–13 in Southland play to finish in eleventh place.
+The Privateers, led by fifth-year head coach Keeshawn Davenport, played their home games at Lakefront Arena in New Orleans, Louisiana.
+They were members of the Southland Conference and finished the season 8–19, 5–13 in Southland play, to finish in eleventh place.
 They failed to qualify for the Southland women's tournament.